Trump family friend Ken Kurson charged in New York stalking case

 His online aliases — “Jayden has Wagner” and “Eddie Train” — were used to lodge bogus complaints with Mount Sinai about the doctors, authorities said.
 Kurson tracked and threatened the doctors, they allege, blaming one for causing his divorce.

-“Kurson is alleged to have engaged in a disturbing pattern of retaliatory harassment that intimidated and alarmed several victims and their employer,” Acting U.S. Attorney Seth DuCharme said in a statement.
+“Kurson is alleged to have engaged in a disturbing pattern of retaliatory harassment that intimidated and alarmed several victims and their employer,” acting U.S. attorney Seth DuCharme said in a statement.

 Kurson ran Kushner’s newspaper from 2013 to 2017 and now heads Sea of Reeds Media, according to his biography on the company’s website.
 He co-authored Giuliani’s book “Leadership,” which was published in 2002.